 Our commitment to buy hemp seed and stalk harvests from them provided the stability of a return on investment, and we intend to develop new and existing partnerships regardless of the outcome of our current application.

 More hemp was grown in the UK in the past year because we supported other farmers to grow it.
 That means more carbon was removed from the atmosphere, more nutrients returned to the soil and more ecological alternatives to outdated products were available for the health of our consumers.

 How have the processes at Hempen been affected?

-To comply with UK law, we have been importing CBD from Europe, despite the significant financial and environmental costs involved compared with harvesting from the UK if that were possible.
+To comply with UK law, we have been importing CBD from Europe.
+This is despite the significant financial and environmental costs involved.
+When compared to harvesting from the UK, if that were possible.

-We have been diversifying our seed and fibre product range so that you – our incredible support network of volunteers and customers – continue to have access to UK-grown organic hemp products at a fair price.
+We have diversified our seed and fibre product range, and continue to do so.
+We are here to provide our incredible support network of volunteers and customers continued access to UK-grown organic hemp products.
+And continue to do this at a fair price.

-With more seed and fibre products, we are less reliant on CBD, but to do this requires further investment.
-We are seeking additional finance to bring more of our processing in-house, to reduce our carbon footprint and create a production loop that is as local as possible.
+With more seed and fibre products, we are less reliant on CBD.
+But to do this requires further investment.
+We are seeking additional finance to bring more of our processing in-house.
+This will to reduce our carbon footprint and create a production loop that is as local as possible.

 Many hurdles remain for the UK and European hemp industry.
 All around the world, legislators are waking up to the potential of this booming industry.
 Hemp offers solutions to so many problems including the ecological crisis, job scarcity, food sovereignty and soil health.

 We are hopeful that our application to grow this most wonderful of plants will be accepted in time for us to plant this year’s crop.
 Our community continues to grow with more producers and industry partners each year.
 Show us your support for us by telling us why you think we deserve to be able to grow hemp here on the comments or on Facebook, Twitter or Instagram.